 Designed by Sweet Tea Apothecary’s founder: J.T.
 Siems, Dead Writers was inspired by many visits to the library and is a part of a fragrance line inspired by different historical figures, from Henry VIII to Marie Antionette.

-Despite smelling old, you would not get a stale vibe when you wear this perfume.
+Despite smelling timeless, you would not get a stale vibe when you wear this perfume.

 You won’t only find those in there, but notes of heliotrope, black tea, vegan musk, and vetiver.

-Dead Writers is a brilliant perfume that is designed for all genders, and it’s easy to feel as though you should get out a book and read (or maybe write your own) while you wear this.
+Dead Writers is a brilliant perfume that is designed for men and women, and it’s easy to feel as though you should get out a book and read (or maybe write your own) while you wear this.

-As part of Christopher Brosius’s “I Hate Perfume” line, he chose to make this line by finding perfumes that would evoke nostalgic memories.
+In the Library is part of Christopher Brosius’s “I Hate Perfume” line - made by finding cruelty-free perfumes that would evoke nostalgic memories.

-In The Library is one of those perfumes that he designed based on the scent of his favorite novel, but not just any scent.
+In The Library is a unisex scent that he designed based on the scent of his favorite novel, but not just any scent.

-He chose to base it on a signed 1927 edition of the novel.
+He chose to base it on a signed 1927 edition of a specific novel!

 In the Library represents the dusty scent of yellowing pages and ink.
 But it also offers the warmth of a library with hints of wood polish, leather, and paper.

 Many book lovers adore the scent of old books, especially as most passions for reading start by being taken to the library or even exploring the shelves of older relatives - memory is a huge part of why certain scents just "work".